amcgready/Scanly/README.md

 - Extract show or movie information from filenames
 - Extract season and episode numbers for TV shows
 - Integration with TMDB for accurate metadata
-- Create organized symbolic links to your media files
+- Create organized library using symbolic links or hard links
 - Resume interrupted scans
 - Track skipped items